 - MONITOR DLOCK-Observe the distributed lock manager activity.
-Activity labeled "incoming" and "outgoing" is executed on the interrupt stack. - MONITOR SCS/ITEM=ALL-Observe internode traffic over the Computer Interconnect (CI). - SHOW DEVICE /SERVED /ALL-Observe the MSCP Server activity.
+Activity labeled "incoming" and "outgoing" is executed on the interrupt stack. - MONITOR SCS/ITEM=ALL-Observe internode traffic over the Computer Interconnect (CI). - MONITOR MSCP_SERVER-Observe the MSCP Server activity. - SHOW DEVICE/SERVED/ALL-Observe the MSCP Server activity.

-Even though VAXcluster systems can be expected to consume marginally more CPU resources than noncluster systems because of this remote activity, there is no measurable loss in CPU performance when a system becomes a member of a VAXcluster.
+Note: Even though VAXcluster systems can be expected to consume marginally more CPU resources than noncluster systems because of this remote activity, there is no measurable loss in CPU performance when a system becomes a member of a VAXcluster.
 VAXclusters achieve their sense of "clusterness" by making use of SCS, a very low overhead protocol.
 Furthermore, in a quiescent cluster with default SYSGEN parameter settings, each system needs to communicate with every other system only once every five seconds.